statengeneraal/laws-markdown/verdrag/convention/on/international/trade/in/endangered/species/of/wild/fauna/and/etc/BWBV0003833/README.md

 1. An extraordinary meeting of the Conference of the Parties shall be convened by the Secretariat on the written request of at least one-third of the Parties to consider and adopt amendments to the present Convention.
 Such amendments shall be adopted by a two-thirds majority of Parties present and voting.
 For these purposes “Parties present and voting” means Parties present and casting an affirmative or negative vote.
 Parties abstaining from voting shall not be counted among the two-thirds required for adopting an amendment.
 2. The text of any proposed amendment shall be communicated by the Secretariat to all Parties at least 90 days before the meeting.
 3. An amendment shall enter into force for the Parties which have accepted it 60 days after two-thirds of the Parties have deposited an instrument of acceptance of the amendment with the Depositary Government.
 Thereafter, the amendment shall enter into force for any other Party 60 days after that Party deposits its instrument of acceptance of the amendment.

 ### Article  XVIII

 ####Resolution of Disputes

 1. Any dispute which may arise between two or more Parties with respect to the interpretation or application of the provisions of the present Convention shall be subject to negotiation between the Parties involved in the dispute.
 2. If the dispute cannot be resolved in accordance with paragraph 1 of this Article, the Parties may, by mutual consent, submit the dispute to arbitration, in particular that of the Permanent Court of Arbitration at The Hague, and the Parties submitting the dispute shall be bound by the arbitral decision.

-### Article  XIX
+###Article  XIX

 ####Signature

 The present Convention shall be open for signature at Washington until 30th April 1973 and thereafter at Berne until 31st December 1974.

-### Article  XX
+###Article XX

 ####Ratification, Acceptance, Approval

 The present Convention shall be subject to ratification, acceptance or approval.
 Instruments of ratification, acceptance or approval shall be deposited with the Government of the Swiss Confederation which shall be the Depositary Government.

 ### Article  XXI

 ####Accession

 The present Convention shall be open indefinitely for accession.
 Instruments of accession shall be deposited with the Depositary Government.

+1.This Convention shall be open for accession by regional economic integration organizations constituted by sovereign States which have competence in respect of the negotiation, conclusion and implementation of international agreements in matters transferred to them by their Member States and covered by this Convention.

+2.In their instruments of accession, such organizations shall declare the extent of their competence with respect to the matters governed by the Convention.
+These organizations shall also inform the Depositary Government of any substantial modification in the extent of their competence.
+Notifications by regional economic integration organizations concerning their competence with respect to matters governed by this Convention and modifications thereto shall be distributed to the Parties by the Depositary Government.

+3.In matters within their competence, such regional economic integration organizations shall exercise the rights and fulfill the obligations which this Convention attributes to their Member States, which are Parties to the Convention.
+In such cases the Member States of the organizations shall not be entitled to exercise such rights individually.

+4.In the fields of their competence, regional economic integration organizations shall exercise their right to vote with a number of votes equal to the number of their Member States which are Parties to the Convention.
+Such organizations shall not exercise their right to vote if their Member States exercise theirs, and vice versa.

+5.Any reference to “Party” in the sense used in Article I(h) of this Convention to “State'V'States” or to “State Party'V'States Parties” to the Convention shall be construed as including a reference to any regional economic integration organization having competence in respect of the negotiation, conclusion and application of international agreements in matters covered by this Convention.

 ### Article  XXII

 ####Entry into Force

 1. The present Convention shall enter into force 90 days after the date of deposit of the tenth instrument of ratification, acceptance, approval or accession, with the Depositary Government.
 2. For each State which ratifies, accepts or approves the present Convention or accedes thereto after the deposit of the tenth instrument of ratification, acceptance, approval or accession, the present Convention shall enter into force 90 days after the deposit by such State of its instrument of ratification, acceptance, approval or accession.

 ### Article  XXIII